frozsgy/ceng453-project/server/README.md

 * JDK 16
 * Maven
+* Apache Tomcat

 ## Build and Run

-1. Use `mvn package` to package the project into a jar file.
+1. Use `mvn package` to package the project into a war file.
-2. Run the created jar file in the target folder as follows: `java -jar server-0.0.1-SNAPSHOT.jar`
+2. Deploy the created `server10.war` file into your Apache Tomcat server.
-3. The server should be up and running at `http://localhost:8080/`.
+3. The server should be up and running at `http://localhost:8083/server10/`.

 # Database Design